lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 It has been 6 months since I started this project named as [Flask-OAuthlib][flask_oauthlib], which is a successor of Flask-OAuthProvider and Flask-OAuth.

 With the great work of OAuthlib, I finished the client part in 4 days, and made it a replacement of Flask-OAuth.
-It was well designed with a good intention for compatability of the non-standard oauth servers.
-If you are still using Flask-OAuth, I think you should take account into this project.
+It is well designed with a good intention for compatability of the non-standard oauth servers.
+If you are still using Flask-OAuth, I recommend you take this project into account.

 I completed the OAuth 2 provider part at version 0.2.0, OAuth 1 provider at version 0.3.0.
 And now this project has moved to version 0.4.0.
-And I think it is the right time to write some introduction now.
+So I think it is the right time to write some introduction now.

 Thanks for the help of [Ib Lundgren][ib] who is the maintainer of OAuthlib.